 Shock report reveals homeless people in South Yorkshire are being placed in B&Bs and hotels ‘up to 20 miles away’

+Shock report reveals homeless people in Sheffield, Rotherham and Barnsley are being placed in B&Bs and hotels ‘up to 20 miles away’

 Homeless South Yorkshire people needing emergency accommodation are being placed in B&Bs and hotels in West Yorkshire and Derbyshire.